estcube/Telemetry-Forwarding-Client/README.md

 ### Running the client

-The file to execute is `src/main.py`.
+The file to execute is `src/main.py` inside the downloaded `build-client` folder, not in the repository folder.
 This can be done from the command line, if the Python 3 executable is mapped to python:

 ```
 python src/main.py
 ```

+When client is running, you can open your browser, which has to have JavaScript enabled, and go to `localhost:5000` (if port 5000 was not changed in `configuration.ini`) to view the web frontend.

 ## Developing